 The Group meets our day-to-day working capital and financing requirements through the net cash generated from our operations.
 The Group performs a review of going concern through a review of forecasting including cash flow forecasts and considering the requirements of capital expenditure and debt repayments and including any severe but plausible scenarios.
-The Group has sufficient financial resources which, together with internally generated cash flows, will continue to provide sufficient sources of liquidity to fund our current operations, including our contractual and commercial commitments both in terms of capital programmes and financing as they fall due.
+The Group has sufficient financial resources which, together with internally generated cash flows, will continue to provide sufficient sources of liquidity to fund our current operations, including our contractual and commercial commitments both in terms of capital programmes, financing and contractual deferral of shareholder loan note interest as they fall due.
 This is further supported by the new debt facilities established post year end, see note 30 for further information.
 For this reason, the Directors are confident that the Group has adequate resources to continue in operational existence for the foreseeable future.
 Thus, they continue to adopt the going concern basis of accounting in preparing this financial information.